By Christopher Brown of OCDCarCare.com

 Think of it like spaghetti sauce staining a linen shirt.
 IF the color of a cotton shirt has low pigmentation, say white, then it is already vulnerable.
 The chances of removing the stain completely depend on the amount of time the densely pigmented red sauce is allowed to dwell and bond to the cotton fabric of the shirt.

-If the sauce is removed moments withing staining it is relatively easy to fully remove.
+If the sauce is removed within moments, then possible staining it is relatively easy to fully remove.

 However, if the sauce is undetected and allowed to fully seep into the cotton and fully dry at the bottom of the laundry basket for a week, then good luck.